junmeng6025/apriltags-cpp/README.md

   491 |     capture->set(CV_CAP_PROP_FRAME_HEIGHT, opts.frame_height);
       |                  ^~~~~~~~~~~~~~~~~~~~~~~~
   ```
   This is because of the mismatch of different OpenCV versions.
-The variable names in this project's scripts are not consistent with them of our installed OpenCV library.
+The variable names in this project's scripts are no longer consistent with them of our installed OpenCV library.
   You can modify them one by one according to the error messages (and that is exactly how I managed to build this ... x_x)
   Some common substitutions:
   ```cpp